 The ryads and the public areas are equipped with Bose high

 fidelity speakers.
 The whole concept is indeed tailored made for

-stayed four times already at Villa Maroc since 2013 (our last visit was
+stayed six times already at Villa Maroc since 2013 (our last visit

 and never felt bored.
 The resort has a well equipped fitness room